Key Takeaways:

 When you join a staking pool, you can select the tenure – typically, a longer tenure will promise greater yields.
 Some pools have a lock-up period – you cannot access or withdraw your coins until the end of this period.

 The network will start paying out your staking rewards at a predetermined time.
-You may get the rewards daily/weekly/monthly/ or quarterly basis, depending on the rules of the blockchain or staking pool.
+You may get the rewards on a daily/weekly/monthly/quarterly basis, depending on the rules of the blockchain or staking pool.

 You can withdraw these staking rewards or add them to the existing ones to increase your future earnings.
-This is called compound interest, which can play a decisive role in augmenting your income from staking.
+This is called compound interest, which can add up to great fortunes over time.

 What to Look for in PoS Coins